marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 the code that is in place, modifying it and often, add something on top of it.

-It gets worse when the code base is not focused on technical excelence, thus, making the previous steps even harder.
+It gets worse when the code base is not focused on technical excellence, thus, making the previous steps even harder.

-Let's say that all the steps have been finished up and the bug or feature has been deployed to staging, on the developer side, it is a lot of expectation because it is the time where the user will see the change and confirm that.
+Let's say that all the steps have been finished up and the bug or feature has been deployed to staging, on the developer side, it is a lot of expectation because it is the time when the user will see the change and confirm that.
 This loop should be as short as possible, and not testing it right after it was delivered leads to: